Botanical Name: vitis labrusca 'Seedless Concord'

 Soil Requirements: Moist, well-drained, slightly acidic soil.

-Pruning: During late February or March, proper pruning will help maintain a grapevine's potential of producing a good quality fruit crop, develop good vine structure, increase sunlight exposure into the canopy, promote the development of next year's fruiting wood,
+Pruning: During late February or March, proper pruning will help maintain a grapevine's potential of producing a good quality fruit crop, develop good vine structure, increase sunlight exposure into the canopy, promote the development of next year's fruiting wood, and potentially reduce disease and insect pressure.

 Size: 1/16 - 1/8 inch flowers.